JnyJny/busylight/README.md

 ### Slightly More Complicated

-The `busylight` package includes a manager class that great for managing multiple lights or lights that are currently being animated:
+The `busylight` package includes a manager class that great for working with multiple lights or lights that require a little more direct intervention like the Kuando Busylight series.

 ```python
 from busylight.manager import LightManager, ALL_LIGHTS